Multi-Class and Dual-Class Characters

 Multi-Class Benefits and Restrictions

+Only demihumans can be multi-class characters.
 A multi-class character always uses the most favorable combat value and the best saving throw from his different classes.

 Elrohir the Elucidated, with a Constitution of 17 is starting out his career as a Druid/Fighter/Mage.
 For his starting hit points, he adds 8 (Druid) + 10 (Fighter) + 4 (Mage) = 22 / 3 = 7.333 ≈ 8 hit points.